Help setting up my home theater system

 However, with no HDMI on your amplifier, you will probably be using it just for the sound.
 Therefore, you would probably be connecting it something like this:

-You obviously have more than one input device, so it will be slightly different to the diagram.
+You obviously have more than one input device, so it will be slightly different from the diagram.

 The picture goes from the Direct TV box and Blu-ray into the back of the TV via HDMI (into HDMI 1 and HDMI 2 on the TV).
 This enables you to have high-definition pictures on your screen.